Muna Madan: Themes

 At the heart of the poem is the relationship between Madan and Muna, hence the title of the play.
 While ostensibly a love poem, much of the narrative follows Madan on his journey to Lhasa and back.
 The overall theme of the poem is that the pursuit of material wealth can have serious consequences and that riches are of no use when there is no one to share them with.
 Devkota also makes a bold statement against the prevailing caste system, by having his devout Chhetri protagonist touch the feet of the 'untouchable' Tibetan man.

-The poem presents a distinct contrast between the masculine Madan who goes off on an trip (Lhasa) to provide for his family and the feminine Muna who is "a paragon of high-caste Hindu female virtue, enclosed in the home and waiting for her husband".
+The poem presents a distinct contrast between the masculine Madan who goes off on a trip (to Lhasa) to provide for his family and the feminine Muna who is "a paragon of high-caste Hindu female virtue, enclosed in the home and waiting for her husband".

 Influence

 Muna Madan is among Devkota's most popular and most accessible works.
 It is regularly studied in schools as an introduction to modern Nepali poetry and remains a best-seller for its publisher, Sajha Prakashan.
 Its impact on Nepali language and culture is perhaps second to none, with many rhyming couplets entering the Nepali vernacular as proverbs.

 Hutt has also argued that Muna Madan established the jhyāure meter as one of the “native” meters of Nepal.